catalystcommunity/docs-kafka-strimzi/explanation/data-loss.md

 Which of these things is our responsibility?
 At a certain point, users must know how to use Kafka as good citizens in the shared system.
 ACLs will reduce the responsibility we have to keep in the Kafka system itself and how much we can push to individual topic owners.
 We can also offer some additional safety nets if we have time to tool them, such as being able to snapshot disk states, or have a backup of configuration.
 Gitops flows enable that configuration backup/history naturally, and we recommend them very strongly.

 Snapshots of disk states are not helpful in a large system with many topics with different owners.
 Resetting all state of all topics to even an hourly snapshot is throwing away a lot of data.
 At scale, this is very untenable.
 Kafka clusters can have Petabytes of data running through them fairly regularly.
 Having snapshots to prevent data loss of one kind is ensuring data loss of other kinds as complexity is compounded.
-Do you restore to a shadow cluster and copy over files?
+Do we restore to a shadow cluster and copy over files?
 Re-produce the snapshot onward to the bad message?

 This is not a happy path.
 It is far better for everyone if responsibility for data integrity is on Producers and Consumers.
 Error handling is incredibly important for any Kafka user, and not the server side responsibility.
 Bad log messages for instance can happen because of active memory corruption on a system.
 This is not possible to prevent on Producers.
 It is worth noting that this bad message is also good signal.
 An error could simply ignore this message and log it as an exception to something like Sentry for someone to handle.
 Then no complicated error handling tooling needs to be created on Producers nor do we need bespoke tooling to handle excising a bad message.
 Again, Kafka is meant for scalability.
 Scalability means error handling live.